george50450/IoTWorld-Cttc-android-app-/README.md

 # IoTWorld-Cttc-android-app-
 It was about an android application, I created during my internship in Catalunya-Spain, which was reading a database to get the sensors that were installed in the building as well as their values and their costs in real time.
+It was also able to display graph plots using grafana and the locations of the sensors.
 (Cttc 2017)

 ------------------------------------------------------------------